dwreeves/dbt_linreg/README.md

 # Overview

-**dbt_linreg** is an easy way to perform linear regression and ridge regression in SQL (Snowflake, DuckDB, and more) with OLS using dbt's Jinja2 templating.
+**dbt_linreg** is an easy way to perform linear regression and ridge regression in SQL (Snowflake, DuckDB, Clickhouse, and more) with OLS using dbt's Jinja2 templating.

 Reasons to use **dbt_linreg**: